opentok/opentok-android-sdk-samples/Screen-Sharing/README.md

             int height = contentView.getHeight();

             if (frame == null ||
-                    ScreensharingCapturer.this.width != width ||
+                    ScreenSharingCapturer.this.width != width ||
-                    ScreensharingCapturer.this.height != height) {
+                    ScreenSharingCapturer.this.height != height) {

-                ScreensharingCapturer.this.width = width;
+                ScreenSharingCapturer.this.width = width;
-                ScreensharingCapturer.this.height = height;
+                ScreenSharingCapturer.this.height = height;

                 if (bmp != null) {
                     bmp.recycle();